 A military culture, in particular, rewards sameness.
 For military personnel, being authentic poses many challenges.
 In service, you are taught survival skills, including cooperation, following orders and, yes, assimilation.
 The U.S. military supports sameness over individuality to ensure survival of the troops and mission.

-However, in a society and culture that seems to reward sameness, we often lose the most valuable part of our personal brand: our authenticity.
+However, in a society and culture that seem to reward sameness, we often lose the most valuable part of our personal brand: our authenticity.

 I define authenticity as "living the core goals, beliefs and values that guide your emotional, spiritual and intellectual self and that present through behavior."
 In other words, when you are your most genuine self, you are being authentic.

 When we encounter you, are you being authentic?
 Are you representing yourself as you or as someone you think we'll like?
 Being authentic means that across situations, I will experience you -- and your commitment to your values -- consistently.